rxjs-blog/blog/blog-posts/host-listener/host-listener.md

 ---
 published: false
-title: "Ain't nobady needs HostListener"
+title: "Ain't nobody needs HostListener"
 cover_image: ""
-description: "In Angular event handling is often implemented using the hostListener decorator, eventhough it might not be the best fit for the problem.
+description: "In Angular event handling is often implemented using the hostListener decorator, even though it might not be the best fit for the problem.
 Have you consider more composable approaches?"
 tags: angular, rxjs, javascript, typescript
 series:
 canonical_url: